Prapthi564/MPPC23-Power-Apps/lab2/README.md

 In this lab you have completed the following tasks:

-- Creating A Canvas App With Data From An Excel-File
+- Created A Canvas App With Data From An Excel-File
-- Creating A Canvas App With Power Apps Copilot
+- Created A Canvas App With Power Apps Copilot
-- Creating A Solution
+- Created A Solution
-- Add The Resources Created By Power Apps Copilot To A Solution
+- Added The Resources Created By Power Apps Copilot To A Solution

 ### Congratulations! you have successfully completed this lab, please click on **Next** to continue with the next lab